AnestisTouloumis/HDTD/README.md

     url = {http://onlinelibrary.wiley.com/doi/10.1111/biom.12257/full},
   }

 To cite the covariance matrix hypothesis testing methodology, please use

-  Touloumis, A., Marioni, J.C. and Tavar\'{e}, S. (2017).
+  Touloumis, A., Marioni, J.C. and Tavar\'{e}, S. (2019+).
+Hypothesis
-  Hypothesis Testing for the Covariance Matrix in High-Dimensional Transposable Data with Kronecker Product Dependence Structure.
+  Testing for the Covariance Matrix in High-Dimensional Transposable Data with Kronecker Product Dependence Structure.
+Statistica Sinica

 A BibTeX entry for LaTeX users is